Larne gun-running: Background

 Major Crawford convinced the Ulster Unionist Council that he could provide the weapons and ammunition needed "to equip the entire UVF".
-In February 1914, when Crawford spoke with Edward Carson in London, Carson said "I'll see you through this business even if I should go to prison for it.
+Money was made available to purchase the weapons and two ships to transport them.
+Funding apparently came from both British and Belfast Tory organizations; most senior Conservative leaders in London were aware of the plan.
+In early February 1914, Crawford met with Edward Carson (the leader of the Ulster Unionist Party 1910–1921) in his home in London; Carson said "I'll see you through this business even if I should go to prison for it.
 You are the bravest man I have ever met."